Peace support operations

 • alternative options and whether New Zealand can help the fragile or post-conflict country in other ways.

-All operations we take part in are either led by the United Nations or involve a group of coalition partners, such as the Regional Assistance Mission to Solomon Islands (RAMSI), which involved 15 countries in the region.
+All operations we take part in are either led by the United Nations or involve a group of coalition partners, such as the Regional Assistance Mission to Solomon Islands (RAMSI), which involved 15 countries in the region, and the ongoing Multinational Force and Observers peacekeeping mission in the Sinai.

 Read more about our past contributions to UN peacekeeping